rasikakw/professional-work/documents/illion/task/readme.md

 # Task Documents (illion)

-These documents were created by me as a part of assigned tasks at illion.
+These technical documents were created by me as a part of assigned tasks at illion.

 I have endeavoured to remove any internal information from these documents so as to not compromise illion in any way.